 Mandate for the Executive Board’s Audit Committee

 Laid down by Norges Bank’s Executive Board on 16 August 2006 and last amended on 25 November 2020 with effect from the same date.
-The mandate has been laid down pursuant to Section 2-4, fifth paragraph, of the Central Bank Act, the Regulation on Risk Management and Internal Control at Norges Bank and Chapter 2-2 of the Rules of Procedure for Norges Bank’s Executive Board.
+The mandate has been laid down pursuant to Section 2-4, fifth paragraph, of the Central Bank Act, the Regulation on Risk Management and Internal Control at Norges Bank [repealed on 1 July 2022 and superseded by Instructions relating to risk management and internal control at Norges Bank from the same date] and Chapter 2-2 of the Rules of Procedure for Norges Bank’s Executive Board.

 The Audit Committee is a preparatory and advisory working committee for the Executive Board.